DavideRossi1/AdvancedHPC-Project/Distributed_MatMul/README.md

 ![gpu45000](imgs/results/gpu45kall.png)

 By looking at the results of the measurements, we immediately spot two things:
-- `init` and `dGemm` take nearly the same time, although the latter is much more computationally intensive than the former, since `init` is performed on the CPU, while `dGemm` is performed on the GPU;
+- `init` and `dGemm` take more or less the same time, although the latter is much more computationally intensive than the former, since `init` is performed on the CPU, while `dGemm` is performed on the GPU;
-- `gather` and `resAlloc` are less impactant than in the previous cases, but still quite relevant, especially with 16 and 32 MPI tasks (corresponding to 4 and 8 nodes).
+- `gather` and `resAlloc` are still quite relevant, especially with 16 and 32 MPI tasks (corresponding to 4 and 8 nodes).

 ### Comparison